Explicit Non-Abelian Gerbes with Connections: Examples: Principal bundles as adjusted higher principal bundles

 The map $g^\circ$ only satisfies the cocycle condition for a principal $P_0\sfG$-bundle up to elements in $L_0\sfG$.
 To extend this to a cocycle for a principal $\caL\sfG$-bundle with adjusted connection, we hence introduce $h^\circ\in\scC^\infty(Y^{[3]},L_0\sfG)$ by

 The right-hand side here is a loop in $\frg$ due to the gluing relation~\eqref{eq:descentDataOrdinaryPrincipalBundle} between $A_i$ and $A_j$.
-It is now not too difficult to verify that with all these definitions, all the cocycle conditions~\eqref{eq:adjustedCocycleConditions} including the adjusted fake-flatness condition~\eqref{eq:adjustedFakeCurvatureConditionPathLoopGroups} are satisfied.
-Altogether, we have obtained the descent data $(h^\circ,g^\circ,\Lambda^\circ,A^\circ,B^\circ)$ of a principal $\caL\sfG$-bundle with adjusted connection satisfying the adjusted fake-curvature condition.
+It is now not too difficult to verify that with all these definitions, all the cocycle conditions~\eqref{eq:adjustedCocycleConditions} including the $P$-flatness condition~\eqref{eq:adjustedFakeCurvatureConditionPathLoopGroups} are satisfied.
+Altogether, we have obtained the cocycle $(h^\circ,g^\circ,\Lambda^\circ,A^\circ,B^\circ)$ of a principal $\caL\sfG$-bundle with adjusted connection satisfying the $P$-flatness condition.